onstabb/pycities/README.md

 # Set your factory config for your custom model
 RowFactoryModelConfig.set(City, city_factory)

-# Create new instance with row model.
+# Create new instance with our model.
 # You can define fields that you want to fetch in SELECT queries.
-# All supported fields can be found in `pycities.config.CITY_ALL_FIELDS`.
+# All supported fields can be found in `pycities.config.CITY_ALL_FIELDS`
 db = CityDatabase[City](
     fetch_fields=("id", "name", "administrative_name", "country_name", "longitude", "latitude")
 )